YosaiProject/yosai/doc/docs/authentication.md

 honor any prior recognition of your identity (you would have to re-authenticate yourself if you re-engaged the system).
 When you log-out a user, you are releasing the identifying state of the user by the application.
-A Subject is logged out when the Subject is done interacting with the application by calling:  ``current_user.logout()``, relinquishing all identifying information and invalidating the user's session.
-If you are logging out in a web app and use the yosai.web library, the RememberMe cookie will also be deleted.
+A Subject is logged out when the Subject is done interacting with the application by calling:
+``subject.logout()``, relinquishing all identifying information and invalidating the user's session.
+If you are logging out in a web app, the RememberMe cookie will also be deleted.

-After a Subject logs-out, the Subject instance is considered anonymous again and, except for web applications, can be re-used for login again if desired.

-!!! note ""
-    Because remembered identity in web applications is often persisted with cookies, and cookies can only be deleted before a Response body is committed, it is highly recommended to redirect the end-user to a new view or page immediately after calling current_user.logout().
-Doing so guarantees that any security-related cookies are deleted as expected.
-This is a limitation of how HTTP cookies function and not a limitation of Yosai.

 ### Automatic Log Out